 Income tax at source, introduced on 1st January 2019, also applies to self-employed workers.
 It is deducted monthly or quarterly from your business account according to your income for the previous year.

-Your HSBC France Relationship Manager is also at your disposal to assist you professionally and personally(1).
+Your HSBC Continental Europe Relationship Manager is also at your disposal to assist you professionally and personally(1).

 Good to know

 In order to ensure the best social security cover for self-employed people, the French government has created contingency, health and retirement policies known as "Madelin” policies.
 They allow self-employed workers to deduct their contributions(2) from their professional income.